Contactless leasing and online property management are the future

 And without the ability to allow remote showings, properties are bound to “sit on the market longer and get fewer quality applicants,” he added.

-The same technologies that allow a prospective tenant to visit a property without an agent and make payments online can be employed to make the process of moving in less stressful.
+The same technologies that allow a prospective resident to visit a property without an agent and make payments online can be employed to make the process of moving in less stressful.

 “These contactless move-ins mean there is no need to meet to exchange keys,” Bohling said.